ORIGAMI FOR GOOD

 Pink origami bird

-We are a youth-led nonprofit organization that makes origami and send it to soldiers, youth, seniors, patients, and more in order to inspire creativity and appreciation for Japanese art & culture.
+We are a youth-led nonprofit that transforms discarded paper into origami shared with soldiers, youth, seniors, and patients, promoting sustainability while inspiring creativity and appreciation for Japanese art and culture.

 Illustration of an origami swan with yellow and white colors.